 Visiting Hours and Guidelines

-Routine visiting hours are 9 a.m. – 9 p.m.
+Routine visiting hours are 7 a.m. to 9 p.m.
 All family and visitors should wash their hands upon entering a child’s room.
 If a visitor has a fever, rash, diarrhea, vomiting, cold, or any recent exposure to communicable disease (chicken pox, measles, mumps), for the protection of our patients, they may not come to the patient care floors.
 There may be restriction on any visitors under the age of 18.
 Please check with our guest services representatives if you have any questions about visiting patients in our hospital.

 Brothers and Sisters

 Visits from brothers and sisters are welcome.
 This section has information that will help make the visit a success.